-- a) For all students, all uniform items except outerwear, socks, and shoes MUST be purchased through our LandsEnd.com online uniform shop. - b) Lands' End carries sizes ranging from small children through adult sizes. - c) Uniform tops:

-- 1) All uniform shirts and tops will be purchased through our Lands' End uniform shop. - 2) Uniform polo shirts are available in black, cobalt blue, deep purple, evergreen, red, & orange. - 3) All uniform tops, including polos and outerwear must have the appropriate school logo embroidered on them.
-Kindergarten Prep 2nd Grade is the Amazing Grace logo and 3rd -10th is the Renton Prep logo.
+- a) For all students, all uniform items except outerwear, socks, and shoes MUST be purchased through our LandsEnd.com online uniform shop. - b) Lands' End carries sizes ranging from small children through adult sizes. - c) Uniform tops: - 1) All uniform shirts and tops will be purchased through our Lands' End uniform shop. - 2) Uniform polo shirts are available in black, cobalt blue, deep purple, evergreen, red, & orange. - 3) Hooded sweatshirts are not considered outerwear and are not considered part of the dress code. - 4) All uniform tops, including polos, must have the appropriate school logo embroidered on them.
+Kindergarten Prep 2nd Grade is the Amazing Grace logo and 3rd-10th is the Renton Prep logo.